• Disease Overview

 Treatment

 There are no standardized treatment protocols or guidelines for affected individuals.
 Due to the rarity of the disease, there are no treatment trials that have been tested on a large group of patients.
 Various treatments have been reported in the medical literature as part of single case reports or small series of patients.
-Treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with GSS.
+Treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with GSS disease.

 • < Previous section